 Your dental glossary

 This is where it all starts.
 Dental plaque is a soft film of debris, mucus, and bacteria that accumulates on the teeth.
 Plaque can be easily removed mechanically, either by brushing or chewing (on raw meaty bones).
-Fighting plaque can be considered to be the first line of attack for dealing with the risks of oral disease.
+Fighting plaque can be considered the first line of attack for dealing with oral disease risks.

 Dental plaque and tartar cause inflammation of gum tissue, resulting in gingivitis and periodontitis.